 Since then I have supported over 250 families in the postnatal period, from first time parents to large noisy families with pets, single parents, parents with disabilities, parents with multiples, those with premature infants and those who have experienced loss.
 I embrace them all and offer my support wholeheartedly.
-Each and every job is different and requires a renewed approach and often a different set of skills and this along with a having a listening ear, is what doulaing is about for me.
+Each and every job is different and requires a renewed approach and often a different set of skills.
+This, along with a having a listening ear, is what is so incredibly rewarding about this role.

-I therefore offer an individual postnatal doula service tailored to suit the exact needs of each client and am happy to undertake a range of jobs that make the transition into parenthood as smooth possible.
+I offer an individual postnatal doula service, tailored to suit the exact needs of each client and am happy to undertake a range of jobs that make the transition into parenthood as smooth and gentle as possible.